Seymouria: Skull

 The skull was composed of many smaller plate-like bones.
 The configuration of skull bones present in Seymouria was very similar to that of far more ancient tetrapods and tetrapod relatives.
 For example, it retains an intertemporal bone, which is the plesiomorphic ("primitive") condition present in animals like Ventastega and embolomeres.
 The skull bones were heavily textured, as was typical for ancient amphibians and captorhinid reptiles.
 In addition, the rear part of the skull had a large incision stretching along its side.
-This incision has been termed an otic notch, and a similar incision in the same general area is common to most Paleozoic amphibians ("labyrinthodonts", as they are sometimes called), but unknown in amniotes.
+This incision is termed an otic notch, and a similar incision in the same general area is common to most Paleozoic amphibians ("labyrinthodonts", as they are sometimes called), but unknown in amniotes.
 The lower edge of the otic notch was formed by the squamosal bone, while the upper edge was formed by downturned flanges of the supratemporal and tabular bones (known as otic flanges).
 The tabular also has a second downturned flange visible from the rear of the skull; this flange (known as an occipital flange) connected to the braincase and partially obscured the space between the braincase and the side of the skull.
 The development of the otic and occipital flanges is greater in Seymouria (particularly S. baylorensis) than in any other seymouriamorph.

 The sensory apparatus of the skull also deserves mention for an array of unique features.
 The orbits (eye sockets) were about midway down the length of the skull, although they were a bit closer to the snout in juveniles.
 They were more rhomboidal than the circular orbits of other seymouriamorphs, with an acute front edge.
 Several authors have noted that a few specimens of Seymouria possessed indistinct grooves present in bones surrounding the orbits and in front of the otic notch.
 These grooves were likely remnants of a lateral line system, a web of pressure-sensing organs useful for aquatic animals, including the presumed larval stage of Seymouria.
 Many specimens do not retain any remnant of their lateral lines, not even juveniles.
-Approximately in the middle of the parietal bones was a small hole known as a pineal foramen, which may have held a sensory organ known as a parietal eye.
+Near the middle of the parietal bones was a small hole known as a pineal foramen, which held a sensory organ known as a parietal eye.
 The pineal foramen is smaller in Seymouria than in other seymouriamorphs.